NeoTrix2000/Simple-MSIL-Compiler/README.md

 * '__entrypoint' classifies a function as an entrypoint.
 If you add this to a function the normal C startup will be ignored and the function will be called as the main function.
 *  `native int` is a new type to support the 'native' int size of MSIL.
 *  C++ `&` operator: When used on a function parameter, makes the parameter a `ref` parameter.
 No other current use is possible.
 For example: `int myfunc(int &a);`
 *  C++ namespace qualifiers may be used to reference a function in a loaded assembly.
 Since `mscorlib` is always preloaded, the following is always possible:   `System::Console::WriteLine("hello, world!");`.
-It is also possible to use the using directive:  `using namespace System;`.
+It is also possible to use the using directive:  `using namespace System;` and then write"  `Console::WriteLine("Hello, world!");`
 *  Basic types will automatically be converted to their 'boxed' type for various purposes.
 For example:
 	`using namespace System;
 	int aa = 5;